alexcolls/nuxt-themes/CONTRIBUTING.md

-# Contributing to Nuxt XUI
+# Contributing to Nuxt UX

-First off, thank you for considering contributing to Nuxt XUI! 🎉
+First off, thank you for considering contributing to Nuxt UX! 🎉

-It's people like you that make Nuxt XUI such a great tool.
+It's people like you that make Nuxt UX such a great tool.

 ## Code of Conduct